-Most vent free gas log sets are made from ceramic bonded refractory cement, which allows the logs to be molded from casts of actual timbers, giving them a high definition appearance.
+Most vent free gas log sets are made from refractory cement, which allows the logs to be molded from casts of actual timbers, giving them a high definition appearance.
 This also makes them resistant to the intense heat from gas fires.
-There are also some sets that are crafted from ceramic fiber.
+We also have some sets that are crafted from ceramic fiber.
 This lightweight material is just as fireproof as refractory cement, but it actually radiates more heat back into the room.

 Our gas log sets are sized according to the approximate width of the log stacks.
-A 24 inch match lit log set, for example, is no more than 24 inches wide at the front of the stack.
-Burner pans, valve kits, millivolt switches and other add ons will add even more width to the set.
-If your fireplace is 24 inches wide, we do not recommend a 24 inch log stack, rather a shorter one so that you have natural space on either side.
+A 24-inch match lit log set, for example, is no more than 24 inches wide at the front of the stack.
+Burner pans, valve kits, and other add ons will add even more width to the set.
+If your fireplace is 24 inches wide, we do not recommend a 24-inch log stack, rather a shorter one so that you have natural space on either side.

 Height varies by gas log set size, as well as the type of burner you choose.
 All of these log stacks are designed to fit in a standard, up-to-code fireplace.
 The difference is that some have low profiles which could leave a large gap in a high fireplace.
 Tall stacks that fit in a standard fireplace might look too cramped.

 If you aren’t sure that you’re choosing the right gas log set, check out our guide, ‘How to Measure for and Choose a Gas Log Set’ to get some tips!
 Of course, we’re always a phone call away too, and can help.